Zainab1979/kickstarter-analysis/README.md

 ## Analysis and Challenges:

-=YEAR(O2),=MONTH(O2) and =TEXT(S2*29;"mmm")
 	1. Raw Data Cleanse and Manipulation

 	2. Pivot Table Creation

 	![Outcame based on Goal](https://github.com/Zainab1979/kickstarter-analysis/blob/58cf0df9556704befbfadd95e06d385202182a14/outcames.png)
-a.

 	Pulled Month Name into rows, Outcomes into columns, Outcomes into values and Category and Year were pulled into filters.
-b.
 	We then applied the proper filters and generated a 2D line graph with markers to visualize the data.

 3. Data Aggregation and Visualization